Sonny Bono Memorial Park

 Park in Washington, D.C., U.S.

-Sonny Bono Memorial Park is a public park in Washington, D.C., at the intersection of 20th Street NW, New Hampshire Avenue NW, and O Street NW, near Dupont Circle.
-It is named for entertainer and politician, Sonny Bono, who died in a skiing accident in 1998.
+Sonny Bono Memorial Park is a public park in Washington, D.C., United States.
+Located at the intersection of 20th Street NW, New Hampshire Avenue NW, and O Street NW, near Dupont Circle, it is named for entertainer and politician Sonny Bono.
 The park was established later that year by Bono family friend, Geary Simon, a local real estate developer.
 He approached the District of Columbia Department of Parks and Recreation's Adopt-a-Park program and paid over $25,000 of his own money to revitalize an unused 800 sqft triangle of grass on a traffic island.
 His improvements to the park included plumbing, landscaping, and installing new furniture.

 History

 Biography and memorial plans

 Sonny Bono was an entertainer whose acting and singing with his wife, Cher, made him a celebrity during the 1960s and 1970s.
 Beginning in the late 1980s, Bono became involved with politics in California.
 His political career included serving as Mayor of Palm Springs, California from 1988 to 1992, and serving in the U.S. Congress from 1995 until his death from a skiing accident in 1998.

-After his death, Geary Simon, a friend of Bono, was the second person to learn about the accident.
+After his death, Geary Simon, a friend of Bono, and three-time convicted felon, was the second person to learn about the accident.
 Simon is a real estate developer in Washington, D.C., who became acquainted with Bono while serving in Congress.
 Speaking about Bono's death, Simon said "In life, you'll have a few male friends you absolutely trust, that you absolutely know you understand.
 Sonny was that kind of friend.
 For something that was in the scheme of life pretty short-term, it was just an incredible relationship."

 Simon began planning a way to memorialize Bono in the nation's capital as a way to cope with the loss of his friend.
 He chose to utilize a small traffic island located near his house by creating a memorial park.
 In response, Bono's former press secretary said "I think he would have been very pleased and touched to be remembered with a place people can use and enjoy."
 Simon spoke with local government officials about using the traffic island.
 Citing the city's Adopt-a-Park program, which encourages residents to keep small parks clean, permission was granted by the program's director.